 1. Part-time employees paid as full-time employees.
-Repeat Finding No Criteria According to the Public Employees' Retirement System of Mississippi (PERS) Regulation, Title 27, Part 210, Chapter 36, any person who works half-time or more based on a full-time equivalent position and whose employment is anticipated to exceed four and one-half consecutive months shall be covered, whether probationary or otherwise.
-Condition According to test work performed, it was noted that employees who worked consistently over twenty hours a week were considered part-time employees by the County.
+Repeat Finding Yes Criteria According to the Public Employees' Retirement System of Mississippi (PERS) Regulation, Title 27, Part 210, Chapter 36, any person who works half-time or more based on a full-time equivalent position and whose employment is anticipated to exceed four and one-half consecutive months shall be covered, whether probationary or otherwise.
+Condition As reported in the prior year's audit report, we noted that employees who worked consistently over twenty hours a week were considered part-time employees by the County.
 These employees were eligible to participate in PERS; however, the County did not contribute to PERS on their behalf.
 Cause The County did not follow the regulation set forth by PERS.

-POST OFFICE BOX 956 • JACKSON, MISSISSIPPI 39205 • (601) 576-2800 • FAX (601) 576-2650 www.osa.state.ms.us
+Effect Failure to transition employees to full-time status breaks the contractual obligation made to PERS, and retirement settled to PERS could be directly understated as a result.
+POST OF FICE BOX 956 • JACKSON, MISSISSIPPI 39205 • (601) 576-2800 • FAX (601) 576-2650 www.osa.state.ms.us